-Admission is granted jointly by the Division of Graduate Studies and the Department of English, Foreign Languages, and Speech Communication.
+Admission is granted jointly by the Division of Graduate Studies and the Department of English and Modern Foreign Languages.
 All of the information contained in the list below must be submitted to the Division of Graduate Studies on or before the application deadline.

-Once all of the required information is received by the Division of Graduates Studies, an admission packet will be sent electronically to the Department of English, Foreign Languages, and Speech Communication, which will forward an admission decision to the Division of Graduate Studies.
+Once all of the required information is received by the Division of Graduates Studies, an admission packet will be sent to the Department of English and Modern Foreign Languages, which will forward an admission decision to the Division of Graduate Studies.